New technology means you may never need to charge again

 Scientists have been searching for better batteries since Thomas Edison went looking for a way to power his friend Henry Ford’s Model T. But a breakthrough finally appears close to reality, and if it lives up to expectations it could translate into days of use for smartphone addicts and driving ranges pushing 500 miles or more for electric vehicle owners.

-“Solid state technology is finally taking off,” Josh Duettner-Garrett, CEO of Colorado-based Solid Power, told NBC News.
+“Solid state technology is finally taking off,” Josh Buettner-Garrett, CEO of Colorado-based Solid Power, told NBC News.

 His firm, which focuses on developing solid state batteries, this week entered into an alliance with BMW, who already committed to offering some form of battery option for virtually every product it builds over the coming decade, whether conventional hybrid, plug-in or pure battery-electric vehicle, or BEV.